PhysTEC Logo

 New teachers with a physics certification from the state

 These numbers are estimated from the three most recent years of Title II data available, and they include teachers prepared in California that completed programs that are not part of an Institution of Higher Education (IHE).
-On average, each year, non-IHE programs reported that they prepared zero new teachers who have at least a physics-related minor, and that they prepared four new teachers through a physics-related preparation program.
+On average, each year, non-IHE programs reported that they prepared zero new teachers who have at least a physics-related minor, and that they prepared five new teachers through a physics-related preparation program.
 To learn more about non-IHE programs, see this booklet from Title II.

 We focus on our estimate of new teachers with at least a physics-related minor throughout most of our analysis, including the calculation of state and national needs being met.
 While this does not capture every newly prepared physics teacher, it is most consistent with PhysTEC’s definition of a qualified physics teacher.
 On this page, as well as in individual institution reports, we provide data from Title II on other methods for counting new teachers based on their teacher preparation programs’ subjects and the areas of their state certifications.
 However, there is overlap among these counting methods, so it is not possible to add the numbers without counting individuals more than once.
 To learn more about the counting methods for new teachers, see the NRC FAQs.